cmss13-devs/cmss13/.github/CONTRIBUTING.md

 - Prior denied content/PRs (without approval)

 ### Frozen
-- See pinned [issues](https://github.com/cmss13-devs/cmss13/issues) for anything that requires explict permission.
+- See pinned [issues](https://github.com/cmss13-devs/cmss13/issues) for anything that requires explicit permission.

-Remember that the the list is not exhaustive.
+Remember that the list is not exhaustive.
 And you can freely contribute an PR with content that can be shuffled into the “What we don’t want” category, and still get it merged.
 It is just unlikely without prior talk/approval from a maintainer.

 ## Banned content
 Do not add any of the following in a Pull Request or risk getting the PR closed: